Educate Girls

 Millions of out-of-school girls (ages 6-29) in remote, rural India, often first-generation learners, face poverty, patriarchy, early marriages, and systemic barriers.
 This denies them education, voice, and agency, trapping them in cycles of inter-generational poverty and illiteracy.

 Harish and Bina Shah Foundation has been a catalytic partner for the Educate Girls’ Pragati program since 2023-24.
-This early support helped enhance programme design, expand outreach to thousands of learners, and optimise state open school processes through technical assistance.
+This early support helped enhance program design, expand outreach to thousands of learners, and optimize state open school processes through technical assistance.
 With its renewed long-term grant commitment to Educate Girls’ Strategy 3.0, which represents a sustainable, scalable model for strengthening the education landscape in India, HBSF has now become a domestic anchor donor for the non-profit organization.